DanielGitau/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles is a script that displays current directory contents, including hidden files in a long format.
 5-listfilesdigitonly is a script that displays current directory contents, including hidden files, with user and group IDs displayed numerically in a long format.
 6-firstdirectory is a script that creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile is a script that moves the file betty from /tmp/ to /tmp/my_first_directory.